Community Umpire Training Program

 LOAD MANAGEMENT

-The strategies and practices are designed to reduce the risk of injuries during umpiring activities.
-It encompasses a wide range of measures aimed at minimizing the likelihood of injuries.
+Injury prevention strategies are designed to reduce the risk of injuries during umpiring activities.
+Load management encompasses a wide range of measures aimed at minimising the likelihood of injuries.

 Key components of injury prevention include: